dchandak99/Restaurant-Management/code/README.md

 - psql
 - CHANGE PASSWORD:  \password
 - CREATE database restaurant;

+ ### App Link:
- The server will be live at: http://localhost:3000/
+- The server will be live at: http://localhost:3000/